Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/README.md

   - **VESLA_COD_trends.csv**: Describes linear trends in the data in two different time periods (1960-1999 and (2001-2023).
 - **script**: Contains the necessary code determining the functions used in different parts of pipeline.
   - **Functions**: Contains the function scripts used in the pipeline
-    - **Vesla_functions_COD.r**: An R-file containing the script of all functions needed to execute the analysis pipeline.
+    - **Vesla_functions_COD.r**: An R-code containing the script of all functions needed to execute the analysis pipeline.
 - **_targets**: Contains objects produced and used by the **targets** package (NOTE!
 Objects produced in the pipeline are not committed to this repository, but will be produced locally if run).
+- **run_targets_pipeline.r**: An R-code file containing commands to run the pipeline and produce outputs descriptive of the pipeline structure.

 Hierarchical folder structure and files in the repository:
 ```